KellyT4425/slot-royale/README.md

 The project was deployed to Heroku using the following steps:

-1. Sign in to Heroku and access the dashboard
+1. Sign in to Heroku and access the dashboard.
 2. In the top right corner, click the **"New"** dropdown menu and then click **"Create new app"**.
 3. Choose a name for your app, then change your region accordingly.
 4. Click **"Create app"**.
 5. On the next page that loads after clicking **"Create app"**, click **"Settings"** in the top navigation bar.
-6. Click on **"Reveal Config Vars"**
+6. Click on **"Reveal Config Vars"**.
 7. Add a new Config Var: type **'PORT'** in the **'KEY'** section, and type **'8000'** into the **'VALUE'** section, then click **"Add"**.
 8. Next, scroll down to the **"Buildpack"** section and click **"Add buildpack"** they must be in order <em>heroku/python</em> then <em>heroku/nodejs</em> after.
 9. In the top navigation bar, click the **"Deploy"** tab.
 10. In the **"Deployment Method"** section, click on GitHub to connect to your GitHub account.
-11. After logging into your GitHub account, search for your GitHub repository name (for this project, it was **"slot-royale"**)
+11. After logging into your GitHub account, search for your GitHub repository name (for this project, it was **"slot-royale"**).
 12. Click on the repository once found to connect it.
 13. Scroll down to the section **"Automatic Deploys"** and click on the **"Enable Automatic Deploys"** button Then underneath, make sure the branch for the project is **"main"** and click on the **"Deploy"** button